 Tour de France, Part One

 Once I started writing this, I realized it would be too long for one sitting so welcome to part un a deux in which we recount our two days watching the Tour de France.
 Also in the blog pipeline: Denise visits Lourdes for some old-timey healing.
-As a child, I had a fascination with bicyclesContinue reading “Tour de France, Part One”
+Road sign near our village, warning about some bikeContinueContinue reading “Tour de France, Part One”